markelovalexdmi/frontend-project-44/README.md

 This JavaScript project features a collection of text-based games, including:

-1. **Even or Not**: A game that determines whether a given number is even or odd.
+1. **Even or Not**: A user tries to determine whether a given number is even or odd.

-2. **Calculator**: A game that performs basic mathematical operations (addition, subtraction, multiplication, division) on two user-provided numbers.
+2. **Calculator**: A user tries to determine the result of mathematical operation (addition, subtraction, multiplication).

-3. **Greatest Common Divisor**: A game that finds the largest number that divides both the given numbers without leaving a remainder.
+3. **Greatest Common Divisor**: A user tries to determine the greatest common divisor of two numbers.

-4. **Missing Number in Progression**: A game that determines the missing number in an arithmetic progression.
+4. **Missing Number in Progression**: A user tries to determine the missing number in an arithmetic progression.

-5. **Prime Number**: A game that determines whether a given number is prime or not.
+5. **Prime Number**: A user tries to determine whether a given number is prime or not.

 All of these games provide a fun and interactive way for users to practice their math skills.